shaunluttin/project-management-approaches/rapid-development-lifecycle-planning.md

 * Design-to-Tools
 * Commercial Off-the-Shelf Software

-^ Rapid Development considers these three Best Practices.
+^ Rapid Development considers these four to be Best Practices.

 # Choosing the Most Rapid Lifecycle for Your Project